Chiefs-Jaguars AFC Divisional Round Preview

 He won a Super Bowl with the Eagles in his second season and led the Jaguars to the playoffs this season just a year after an abysmal and brief tenure with Urban Meyer where they had the worst record in the league.

-Andy Reid is one of the best offensive minds in the history of the NFL and his resume speaks for itself.
-As much as he’s accomplished, you’d think he’d have more than one Super Bowl.
+Reid is one of the best offensive minds in the history of the NFL and his resume speaks for itself.
+As much as he’s accomplished, many would think he’d have more than one Super Bowl.

 He has won and won consistently his whole career.
 It will be interesting to see how often Reid decides to run the ball in these playoffs, something many have questioned throughout the season.